markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 ::: zone pivot="windows-11"
 After the taskbar layout is applied, users must sign out and sign in again to get the new layout.
 Unless prohibited via policy settings, users can add pins, remove pins, and change their order.

-- By default, any pins provisioned via policy settings are restored upon the next policy update cycle, even when users unpin them.
+- By default, any pins provisioned via policy settings are restored upon the next policy update cycle, even when users unpin them
-- Pins defined with the `PinGeneration` attribute can be unpinned from the taskbar, and aren't repinned during the next policy update cycle.
+- Pins defined with the `PinGeneration` attribute can be unpinned from the taskbar, and aren't repinned during the next policy update cycle

 ::: zone-end